xubingyue/avocadodb/Documentation/Books/Manual/Administration/WebInterface/Graphs.md

 Graphs
 ======

-The *Graphs* tab provides a viewer facility for graph data stored in ArangoDB.
+The *Graphs* tab provides a viewer facility for graph data stored in AvocadoDB.
-It allows browsing ArangoDB graphs stored in the *_graphs* system collection or a graph consisting of an arbitrary vertex and [edge collection](../../Appendix/Glossary.md#edge-collection).
+It allows browsing AvocadoDB graphs stored in the *_graphs* system collection or a graph consisting of an arbitrary vertex and [edge collection](../../Appendix/Glossary.md#edge-collection).

 ![manage graphs](images/graphsView.png)